Reds OF Duvall trying to build on 2016 season

 But he grows more comfortable with his surroundings every day, and that also might help this season.

-''With last year being a full year up here and getting to know a bunch of the guys, the comfortability level is definitely higher than when I first walked into the locker room,'' he said. ''It's nice to know the guys and know all the faces and the coaching staff and the front office.
+''With last year being a full year up here and getting to know a bunch of the guys, the comfortability level is definitely higher than when I first walked into the locker room,'' said Duvall, who walked and scored in Cincinnati's 6-4 exhibition loss to San Francisco in Scottsdale on Friday.

+''It's nice to know the guys and know all the faces and the coaching staff and the front office.
 It's starting to feel like home.''

 ---